|MEETING PLACE:||The OARS Warehouse, 2540 S HWY 191, Moab, Utah|

 Meeting Place & Time

-The day before your trip we will meet at 7:00 PM at the Big Horn Lodge in Moab for a pre-trip meeting.
+The day before your trip we will meet at 7:00 PM at the OARS Warehouse in Moab for a pre-trip meeting.
 Your trip leader will provide a thorough trip orientation and pass out your waterproof bags so you can pack your belongings that evening.
 The trip leader will also confirm the meeting time for the following morning and give you an opportunity to ask any last-minute questions.

 OARS cannot accept responsibility for any loss or damage to vehicles or their contents.